xapix-io/paos/README.md

          {:__value nil
           :__type "integer"}}}]}

 Here in `"msgBody"` you can find the `"Contatos"` keyword with an array of one element.
-That means that payload's `"msgBody"` might contain zero or more occurrences of the `"Contato"` object.
-It can contain an arbitrary number of objects, and all of them will be injected correctly into the request payload.
+That means that the payload's `"msgBody"` might contain zero or more occurrences of `"Contato"` object.
+Just attach as many as you want into it and all of them will be injected correctly into the request payload.

-To build an actual xml payload you have to use the `wrap-body` function from the service namespace:
+To build the actual XML payload you have to use `wrap-body` function from the service namespace:

     (require '[paos.service :as service])